Etnath/ehouarn-perret.github.io/_posts/2016-03-09-microsoft-certification-70-483.markdown

 - Serialize and deserialize data
 - Store data in and retrieve data from collections

-Among the resources that Microsoft is suggesting to pass the exam there are:
+Among the resources that Microsoft is suggesting to take (and eventually) pass the exam, there are:

--
 - This video on [Channel 9]
 - The book [Programming in C# Exam Ref 70-483]
 - MVA Training